census-instrumentation/opencensus-specs/metrics/Gauge.md

-# Gauge API Overview
+# Gauge Overview
-A `Gauge` is used to record already aggregated metrics, or metrics that can go up and down.
-Typical examples of gauges would be the number of jobs/entries in a queue or number of threads in a running state.
+A `Gauge` is used to record aggregated metrics that can go up and down.
+Typical examples of gauges would be the number of jobs/entries in a queue,  number of threads in a running state or current memory usage etc.

 The `Gauge` values can be negative.
 This document describes the key types and the overall bahavior of API.